Metal Roof Cost Per Sq.Ft. in 2023: Metal Roof vs. Shingles Cost

 Cost:

 On average, you can expect to pay between $10.50 to $20.50 per square foot to install a metal roofing system on a typical residential house.
-For example, an average-sized single-story house with a fairly simple roof shape measuring about 2,000 sq. ft. or 20 squares could cost anywhere from $21,000 to $41,000 for the installation of a high-end metal roofing system such as stamped metal shingles or tiles and standing seam metal roofs.
+For example, an average-sized single-story house with a fairly simple roof shape measuring about 2,000 sq. ft. or 20 squares could cost anywhere from $21,000 to $41,000 for the installation of a high-end metal roofing system such as stamped metal shingles or tiles, or standing seam.

 Asphalt Shingles